Why is this medication prescribed?

 How should this medicine be used?

 Nivolumab comes as a liquid to be injected into a vein over 60 minutes by a doctor or nurse in a hospital or medical facility.
-When nivolumab is given alone to treat melanoma, lung cancer, or advanced RCC, it is usually given once every 2 weeks for as long as your doctor recommends that you receive treatment.
+When nivolumab is given alone to treat melanoma, lung cancer, advanced RCC, Hodgkin lymphoma, head and neck cancer, urothelial cancer, or colorectal cancer, it is usually given once every 2 weeks for as long as your doctor recommends that you receive treatment.
 When nivolumab is given with ipilimumab to treat melanoma, it is usually given once every 3 weeks for 4 doses, and then once every 2 weeks for as long as your doctor recommends that you receive treatment.

 Nivolumab may cause serious or life-threatening reactions during an infusion.
 A doctor or nurse will watch you closely while you are receiving the infusion and shortly after the infusion to be sure you are not having a serious reaction to the medication.
 Tell your doctor or nurse immediately if you experience any of the following symptoms that may occur during the infusion: chills or shaking, itching, rash, flushing, difficulty breathing, dizziness, fever, and feeling faint.